|Nutritional Guidelines (per serving)|

-Soak the gobo strips in water for a while and drain well.
-You can add a drop of vinegar to the water if desired.
+Soak gobo strips in water and drain well.
+You can add a drop of vinegar to the water, if desired.
 Change the water several times until it is clean.
-Leave the gobo in the water until you are ready to cook.
+Leave gobo in water until ready to cook.

-Heat vegetable oil in a frying pan, and fry gobo for a couple of minutes.
+Heat vegetable oil in a frying pan over medium-high heat, and fry gobo for a couple of minutes.